 The proposed use is consistent with the City's Zoning Code and General Plan and, as conditioned, would not have a detrimental impact to surrounding properties or the general neighborhood.
 The proposed temporary courthouse use will occupy an existing vacant office space in North Costa Mesa and provide a centrally located courthouse to the community.
-In addition, conditions of approval have been included to prevent potential parking impacts.
-Staff recommends that the Planning Commission approve the conditional use permit, subject to the conditions of approval.
+Staff recommends that the Planning Commission approve the project, subject to the conditions of approval.